-Joan A. Budden (58) has been President and CEO of Priority Health, based in Grand Rapids, MI, since January 2016.
-Prior to that, she served as Chief Marketing Officer for Priority Health when she joined the company in 2009.
+Joan A. Budden (59) retired from Priority Health, based in Grand Rapids, MI, on December 31, 2020.
+She had served as its President and CEO since January 2016.
+Prior to that, she served as Chief Marketing Officer for Priority Health from the time she joined the company in 2009.
 Ms. Budden serves on the board of Independent Bank Corporation and a number of community and business organizations.

+Director since 2019

-Member of Nominating and Corporate Governance Committee
+Member of Nominating and

+Corporate Governance

+Committee

-Member of Personnel and Compensation Committee
+Member of Personnel and

+Compensation Committee

-Ms. Budden has more than 26 years of health insurance experience and has held a number of leadership and executive management positions in the health insurance industry.
+Ms. Budden has more than 27 years of health insurance experience and has held a number of leadership and executive management positions in the health insurance industry.
 Her experience in a highly competitive and regulated industry that is undergoing significant change, as well as her marketing expertise and leadership skills, make her an important contributor to our Board.

-William G. Currie (72) is Chairman of the Board of our Company which he joined in 1971, and has served as a salesman, general manager, vice president, and executive vice president.
+William G. Currie (73) is Chairman of the Board of our Company which he joined in 1971, and has served as a salesman, general manager, vice president, and executive vice president.
 He was the Chief Executive Officer of our Company from 1989 to 2006, and on January 1, 2000, also became Vice Chairman of the Board.
 On April 19, 2006, he was named Chairman of the Board and served as an employee with the title of Executive Chairman until he retired from our Company on July 20, 2009.
 Mr. Currie served on the board of Forestar Real Estate Group Inc. from 2008 to 2016.